EARN YOUR PROFESSIONAL MASTER’S OF BUSINESS ADMINISTRATION AT SC!

 MBA514: Global Economics

-This course combines the application of economic theory and methodology to managerial decision making within the context of global organizations and the diverse economic environments of which they are a part.
-The emphasis in this course is on comparative economics, systemic change, and assessment of a global economy.
+This course combines the application of economic theory and methodology to managerial decision-making within the context of global organizations and the diverse economic environments of which they are apart.
+The emphasis in this course is on comparative economics, systemic change, and the assessment of a global economy.

 MBA530: Marketing Strategies